petetanru/petetanru.github.io/_projects/rnn-marx.md

     return np.argmax(probas)
 ```

-We'll try out different level of diversity in characters through softmax temperature as well.
+We'll try out different level of diversity in characters through softmax temperature as well, has an impact on dampening or boosting the difference in probabilities across elements.

 ```python
 def pred_text(weight):